 Ransomware is a specific type of malware or virus that locks users out of their own data by encrypting it… And then holding the decryption key hostage in exchange for a large sum of money, usually delivered via bitcoin because of its difficulty to track online.

 The human element is the easiest to exploit.
 Given time and resources, hackers can (and do) trick computers and spam filters.
-Some attacks take advantage of known vulnerabilities, like this one from Intel, to infect computer and networks, but many still rely on just one misguided click from an end user.
-And the strategies these criminals employ to trick you into being that user continue growing in sophistication, making them harder to spot.
+Some attacks take advantage of known vulnerabilities, like this one from Intel, to infect computers and networks, but many still rely on just one misguided click from an end-user.
+And the strategies these criminals employ to trick you into being that user continues growing in sophistication, making them harder to spot.

 Phishing attacks have significantly evolved from messages sent by foreign royalty in distress, and while you’ll still encounter the occasional blatant scam message rife with grammar mistakes and misspellings, the more recent ones could very easily appear to be someone in your contact book, sending an email they might normally send.